Blog

 There is also a testing process that can help identify what Vitamins and Minerals you are deficient in, what ratios are out of balance, heavy metal toxicity levels, and metabolic function status.
 Each metric is very helpful in determining your baseline health.

-• Vitamin D3 & K2 supports immune, muscle, and joint & bone health while increasing calcium absorption.*
+• Vitamin D3 & K2 supports immune, muscle, joint & bone health while increasing calcium absorption.*

 • Vitamin B12 supports energy and brain health.*